David Sibbald

 Past President of the Glasgow Haggis Club.

-Past President of Glasgow and District Burns Association.
-Pres.
-In 1996 which was the 200th anniversary of Burns' death.
+Past President of the Glasgow and District Burns Association.
+President In 1996 (the 200th anniversary of Burns' death).

-Was made Honorary President of Greenock Burns Club in 2004, The Mother Club which dates back to 1801.
+Honorary President of Greenock Burns Club, the Mother Club, dating back to 1801.

-Past Director of Burns House Mauchline Tryst Ltd which is a Museum.
+Past Director of Burns House Mauchline Tryst Ltd - Museum.
 Was involved in the £500,000 restoration and the subsequent sale to East Ayrshire Council in 2003.

 TV appearances on BBC, Channel 4 and ITN worldwide.

-Interviewed on Burns on Radio 4, Dublin Radio and also for BBC Radio Newcastle who did not understand a word and for Radio Bis, Poland who understood every word.
+Interviewed on Burns on Radio 4, Radio Lancashire, Dublin Radio and also for BBC Radio Newcastle (who did not understand a word) and for Radio Bis, Poland (who understood every word).

 Recorded Burns poems on tape for the National Institute of the Blind.